IoTArchitectureGroup/aws-iot-wisplet/README.md

 ![Wisplet device.config page](Wisplet AWS Client/wisplet-device-config-page.png)

-If you have not already done so, this is the page you will use to configure the Wisplet to attach to your home or office WiFi network when the Wisplet is NOT running in Access Point Mode.
-Choose 'Wi-Fi Setup' to do that if you have not already done so.
-The Wisplet will restart, stop running in Access Point Mode, and will attach as a WiFi client to your WiFi network, and attempt to connect to AWS.
+This is the page you will use to configure the Wisplet to attach to your home or office WiFi network, when the Wisplet is NOT running in Access Point Mode.
+Choose 'Wi-Fi Setup' to do that if you have not already done so and follow instructions there to choose your local WiFi network and provide the password for it.
+The Wisplet will restart, will stop running in Access Point Mode, and will attach as a WiFi client to your WiFi network, and attempt to connect to AWS.

 By default--as mentioned above--it will be connecting to the IoT Architecture Group's AWS instance.

-To configure to attach to YOUR AWS instance, press-and-hold the WiFi config button on the Wisplet kit again, and again connect to the Access Point the Wisplet presents at URL http://device.config or http://172.18.0.1
+To configure to attach to YOUR AWS instance, press-and-hold the WiFi config button on the Wisplet kit again, and once again connect to the Access Point the Wisplet presents at URL http://device.config or http://172.18.0.1

 This time, choose 'Custom Server' (the button at the bottom of the page).